 If you have not received any of these documents within the time-scales outlined above, or if you have any other questions relating to documentation, please call 0808 159 7247.

 Passport and visa requirements for British Citizens

-All citizens of the United Kingdom and the Republic of Ireland require a ten year passport (valid for 6 months after completion of any journey).
-Infants and children must also have their own passport with photograph.
-If you are 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday.
+All citizens of the United Kingdom and the Republic of Ireland require a 10 year passport (valid for six months after completion of any journey).
+Infants and children must also have their own passport with a photograph.
+If you are 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least six weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and from October 2006 will ask you to attend an interview in order to do this.

 Each passenger travelling to the USA must have an e-passport that contains the microchip and the e-passport symbol.

 Visas may be required, depending on your destination - it is your responsibility to check the latest requirements with the appropriate authority before travelling.
 Nationals of other countries should check entry requirements with the relevant Embassy or High Commission.

 All travellers to Australia, other than Australian and New Zealand citizens, require a visa or approval to travel and enter Australia.

 All visitors to Australia must obtain a visa or Electronic Travel Authority in advance to be granted entry.
 The Australian Government has simplified the procedure for getting that approval by developing the Electronic Travel Authority System (ETAS).
 Application forms are not required for an Electronic Travel Authority (ETA) and, being electronic, there is no physical evidence of an ETA.